Supernovae drive large-scale, incompressible turbulence through small-scale instabilities: Numerical Methods

 For a detailed description of the numerical setup analyzed in this study, see \citet{Beattie2025_SLK41}; see also \citet{Kolborg2022_metal_mixing_1,Kolborg2023_metal_mixing_2} and \citet{Martizzi2016}.
-Briefly, I use the \textsc{ramses} code \citep{Teyssier2002_ramses} to simulate ideal, stratified, gravitohydrodynamical SNe-driven turbulence, with a time-dependent cooling network to model the large-scale, volume-filling phases of the ISM (WNM, WIM, HIM).
-The setup excludes self-gravity, magnetic fields, cosmic rays, and large-scale galactic shear (see the final section of \citealt{Beattie2025_SLK41} for a comprehensive discussion of model limitations).
-This makes the simulation an extremely controlled numerical experiment, designed to isolate the impact of SNe explosions on stratified, multiphase turbulence.
+Briefly, I use the \textsc{ramses} code \citep{Teyssier2002_ramses} to simulate ideal (no explicit viscosity), stratified, gravitohydrodynamical SN-driven turbulence, with a time-dependent cooling network to model the large-scale, volume-filling phases of the ISM (WNM, WIM, HIM).
+The setup excludes self-gravity, magnetic fields, cosmic rays, and large-scale galactic shear (see the final section of \citealt{Beattie2025_SLK41} for a comprehensive discussion of model limitations, including the cooling function that neglects the cold phase plasma).
+This makes the simulation an extremely controlled numerical experiment, designed to isolate the impact of SN explosions on stratified, multiphase turbulence.
 The domain is periodic in the plane perpendicular to the static gravitational potential gradient, $\partial_z \phi$, with outflow boundaries that allow galactic winds to escape, though these remain minimal \citep{Martizzi2016}.
-The SNe explosion rate is set to $\gamma_{\rm{SNe}}/10^{-3}\,\rm{yrs} = 0.1$, and the parameterization of $\phi$ and the total mass are chosen such that the galaxy model is roughly a Milky Way analogue.
-The simulation uses a domain discretization of $1\,\!024^3$ on $L^3 = 1\,(\rm{kpc})^3$, which resolves scales from $1\,\rm{kpc}$ down to $\sim 10\,\rm{pc}$ before numerical diffusion truncates the dynamics \citep{Malvadi2023_numerical_diss,Beattie2025_bulk_viscosity}.
+The SN explosion rate is set to $\gamma_{\rm{SNe}}/10^{-4}\,\rm{yrs} = 0.1$, and the parameterization of $\phi$ and the total mass are chosen such that the galaxy model is roughly a Milky Way analogue.
+A study of different SN prescriptions, across different galactic models, can be found in \citet{Connor2025_cascading_from_the_winds}.
+The simulation uses a domain discretization of $1\,\!024^3$ on $L^3 = 1\,(\rm{kpc})^3$, which resolves scales from $1\,\rm{kpc}$ down to $\sim 10\,\rm{pc}$ before numerical diffusion truncates the dynamics \citep{Malvadi2023_numerical_diss,Grehan2025_num_diffusion,Beattie2025_bulk_viscosity}.
 Throughout the study, I use $\u$, $\rho$, $P$, and $T$ to denote the fluid velocity, mass density, pressure, and temperature, respectively.